JanisM91/robertalab-nao/README.md

 * For the ftp connection: [ApacheCommonsNet](https://commons.apache.org/proper/commons-net/download_net.cgi)
 * For the ssh connection: [JavaSecureChannel](http://www.jcraft.com/jsch/)

-If you want to edit the .py files that are made for NAO you also need [Python](https://www.python.org/) and the latest Python SDK from [SoftbankRobotics](https://www.ald.softbankrobotics.com/en).
+If you want to edit the .py files that are made for NAO you also need [Python](https://www.python.org/) and the latest Python SDK from [Softbank Robotics](https://www.ald.softbankrobotics.com/en).

 To try it out: